tim-krehan/shopping-list/README.md

 # Shoutout!
-We Use BrowserStack for cross browser testing, as it provides full testing capabillities within one application.
+We use BrowserStack for cross-browser testing, as it provides full testing capabilities within one application.

 [ ![BrowserStack](https://live.browserstack.com/favicon.ico) BrowserStack](https://www.browserstack.com)

-# Recomendations
+# Recommendations
-We strongly recomment to use a ` utf8mb4 ` database collation, as it has the best compatibillity with smileys and other non standard symbols.
-(You can't tell the enduser, that they can't use smileys.
+We strongly recommend using a `utf8mb4` database collation, as it has the best compatibility with emojis and other non-standard symbols.
+(You can't tell the end user they can't use emojis.
 Trust me, I tried.)

 # Requirements

 ## Apache Modules:
 * mod-rewrite

-## Packages
+## Packages:
 * php8
 * php8-mysql